Baleària Caribbean's Jaume II catamaran in Fort Lauderdale, the ferry used on the Freeport route Photo: HSC Jaume II / CC BY-SA 4.0 via Wikimedia

 After 8 trips, these are the money spots

 Bonefish heaven!
-Wade fishing here at low tide is incredible.
-Tyler caught his first bonefish here β€” a 6-pounder that ran 100 yards of line.
+The shallow flats around the western tip of Grand Bahama are the closest classic bonefishing to Freeport.
+Wade fishing at low tide is incredible.
+Tyler caught his first bonefish out here — a solid fish that ran 100 yards of line.
 Hire a guide your first time; these fish are spooky.

 • Little Bahama Bank